 It’s okay to pray and wait for God’s timing, but don’t just sit back and wait for something good to happen.
 Take your faith to the next level.

 Heavenly Father, thank you for reminding me that I need to be an active participant in my faith for it to reach maximum potential.
-Please help me to stay on the straight and narrow to achieve the goals you have for me.
+Please help me to live according to your will to achieve the goals you have for me.
 In Jesus name, amen.”